British royals silent amid crisis over Meghan's claim of racist remark

 She declined to say who had voiced such concerns, as did Harry.
 Winfrey later told CBS that Harry had said it was not the queen or her 99-year-old husband Philip, who has been in hospital for three weeks while the crisis unfolds.

-Meghan’s estranged father Thomas Markle, who she has not spoken to since her wedding, said on Tuesday he did not think the British royal family was racist, and hoped that an alleged remark from a family member about the darkness of the skin of Meghan’s son was just a “dumb question”.
+Meghan’s estranged father Thomas Markle, who she has not spoken to since her wedding, said on Tuesday he did not think the British royal family was racist, and hoped an alleged remark from a family member about the colour of the skin of Meghan’s son was a “dumb question”.

-“The thing about what colour will the baby be or how dark will the baby be; I’m guessing and hoping it’s just a dumb question from somebody,” Markle told ITV.
-“It could be somebody asked a stupid question.
-Rather than being a total racist.”

-Harry said his family had cut them off financially, and his father Prince Charles had let him down and refused to take his calls at one point.

 Our Standards: The Thomson Reuters Trust Principles.